monk-io/docs/docs/guides/load-balancers.md

 Running this group will show the load balancer in the run output together with its IP address.
 The HTTP load balancer listens on the port `80` by default.
 You can point your domain to its IP address and clients will reach either `service-1` or `service-2`.

+!!! warning

+    For a load balancer to work a healthcheck against the runnable needs to pass.
+By default the `/` endpoint is called and `200` status code is expected in return.
+If your services handle healthchecks differently you can override it using [custom healthchecks](#custom-health-checks).

 ### HTTPS

 Load balancers are often used to terminate TLS so that the underlying services aren't concerned by such matters.
 Upgrading an HTTP balancer to an HTTPS-enabled balancer is very simple with Monk.